iiasa/MIND_STEP/README.md

 ### Privacy

 All three servers are hosted on IIASA premises, not in the cloud.
-Therefore any privacy sensitive information such as FADN data that is stored or processed is well-proteced provided that you use private GitLab repositories and guard passwords well.
+Therefore any privacy sensitive information that is stored or processed is well-proteced provided that you use private GitLab repositories and guard your access credentials well.

 ### Basic use